 - Illuminate holiday lights only when an adult is home and awake.

-- Place all extension cords out of the normal traffic path and do not place furniture on the cords.
+- Place all extension cords out of the normal traffic path and make sure there’s no furniture on the cords.

 - Burn candles only when an adult is present.
-Make sure there is plenty of space between candles and overhead cabinets, use a candleholder large enough to contain the dripping wax and move nearby items that could ignite.
+Leave plenty of space between candles and overhead cabinets, use a candleholder large enough to contain the dripping wax and move nearby items that could ignite.
 Carefully extinguish the flame when leaving the room and – as always – keep matches and lighters out of the reach of children.